Cossack9989/pigaios/README.md

 The tool was released in October 2018, during the [Hacktivity](https://www.hacktivity.com/) conference.

 NOTE: If you're looking for a tool for diffing or matching between binaries or if you can properly build binaries, you might want to take a look to [Diaphora](https://github.com/joxeankoret/diaphora).

+## Updates

+- Porting to IDA 7.7 Pro
+- Porting to Python 3.9

 ## Donations